 Pro Two year limited warranty

-Shure provides warranty against defects in materials or manufacture for two years.
+Shure provides a warranty against defects in materials or manufacturing for two years.

 Con Inline mic and volume controls cost an extra $50

 The supplied detachable cable does not have a mic or inline volume controls.
 They can be added by upgrading to the M+ cable.